You Make Me: Commercial performance

 "You Make Me" debuted at number five on the UK Singles Chart, one place above Avicii's previous single, "Wake Me Up!", in that week.
 It remained at number five for a second week.
 It also debuted at number one on the UK Dance Chart, dethroning "Wake Me Up!" from the top spot.

+Upon the release of True, "You Make Me" appeared at number 85 on the US Billboard Hot 100, a chart with recurrent rules and a combination of radio play with sales and streaming.
+Its presence on the chart was mostly from streaming, as it was in the top-40 of the Hot 100's streaming component chart at number 36.